masykurm/knowsmore/README.md

 * Install your elastic node, you can install in your local or just using docker

-follow these steps for install in your [ubuntu](https://www.elastic.co/guide/en/beats/libbeat/5.6/elasticsearch-installation.html)
+follow these steps to install in your [ubuntu](https://www.elastic.co/guide/en/beats/libbeat/5.6/elasticsearch-installation.html)

-follow these steps for install in your [docker](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docker.html)
+follow these steps to install in your [docker](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docker.html)

 * Create mapping for your elastic index